What are the typical GRE scores (math and verbal) of competitive candidates?

 The possible application outcomes are:

 iii.
-Accepted with tuition funding and waitlisted for fellowship funding
+Accepted with a Tuition Fellowship and waitlisted for a Graduate Center Fellowship

 iv.
 Accepted without funding